uradotdesign/ura.design-old/_posts/2018-10-20-libocon-2018-visual-identity.md

 link: http://kristicunga.com/
 date: 2018-10-20 08:00:00 +0200
 categories:
-images:
+type: Visual Identity
+image:
-- images/blog/thumb_libocon.png
+- /blog/thumb_libocon.png
 tags:
 - Visual Identity
 - Conference
 - Open Source Design
 - LibreOffice
 excerpt:
  As part of dedicating our efforts to improve local grassroot initatives, we were delighted to be curating the visual identity of the LibreOffice Conference (short LibOCon).
-The conference is organized by the local Open Labs Hackerspace community, with which we share a lot of values and goals together.[…]
 ---

 As part of dedicating our efforts to improve local grassroot initatives, we were delighted to be curating the visual identity of the [LibreOffice Conference](https://libocon.org) (short LibOCon).
 The conference is organized by the local [Open Labs Hackerspace](https://openlabs.cc) community, with which we share a lot of values and goals together.